vincehint/p4animation/readme.md

 My MVP started as creating a short animation in blender.
 It was later ammended to be able to manipulate objects and create new nodes in Blender.

 Stretch goals were to actually stylize the animation so it wasn't just grey.

+## Helpful Stuff

+Make sure you save often when running Python in Blender as Python has a tendancy to crash the program.

+Here is a link to the blender documentation for using Python: https://docs.blender.org/api/current/info_quickstart.html

 Here is a link to the github repository: https://github.com/vincehint/p4animation